-A Stewardship Documentation Checklist will be provided and reviewed at the required LOI and Stewardship Package meeting listed in the grant timeline.
+A Stewardship Documentation Checklist will be provided as part of the application process.
 Minimum criteria for organizations to apply for grant funding will be included on this checklist and include, but are not limited to the following:

-- Current fiscal year budget for the applying organization (For new providers: projected fiscal year budget) - Proof of financial oversight/organization's financial review (For new providers: plan for financial oversight/review) - Board of directors roster and recent board meeting minutes (as applicable) - Stated policies of nondiscrimination and compliance with all the requirements of state and federal laws and regulation on nondiscrimination and equal opportunity - Certified compliance with U.S. Patriot Act including recommended counterterrorism measures
+- Current fiscal year budget for the applying organization - Proof of financial oversight/organization's financial review - Board of directors roster and recent board meeting minutes (as applicable) - Stated policies of nondiscrimination and compliance with all the requirements of state and federal laws and regulation on nondiscrimination and equal opportunity - Certified compliance with U.S. Patriot Act including recommended counterterrorism measures - IRS Determination Letter